 Insurance, Solicitors and other third party requests - If you have approached a third party they may request access to your medical records.
 They should ask you to sign a consent form and no information will be released without this written consent unless we are legally obliged to do so.

 Summary Care Record Overview link

 The NHS is linking all medical data sources so that your medical history allergies and treatments can be viewed in any NHS organisation.
-If you are happy for your information to be used in this way you do not have to do anything.
+If you are happy for your information to be used in this way you can fill in a consent form which is available with the application for our on-line services.
 If you have any concerns or wish to prevent this from happening, please speak to practice staff or download the opt out form below, complete and return it to the practice

 We need to make sure that you know this is happening and the choices you have.

 You have a choice.

 To improve data quality and the health of the nation, anonomised data is sent to various NHS accredited bodies for analysis.
 Please see notice board for further information.

 It is important that this information is available to plan and improve services for all patients.
 This allows the care patients receive to be compared and work out what has worked best.